 Exotic is the essence of this plastic-free dish detergent bar, from its name to its intriguing label.
 Its sparse but unusual makeup is kaolin clay, orange essential oil, and Fair Trade coconut oil.
-This product is toxic-free, cruelty-free, detergent-free, synthetic fragrance-free, petroleum product free, sulfate-free, and certified vegan.
+This product is toxic-free, cruelty-free, detergent-free, synthetic fragrance-free, petroleum products free, sulfate-free, and certified vegan.
 It also intentionally omits a number of unwelcome ingredients.

 It is also biodegradable.
 For additional zero waste creds when you buy this natural dish soap, even the package can be composted or recycled.

 In addition to cleaning the dishes, this soap bar has a multitude of cleaning uses around your home.
-When kept dry in a dedicated soap dish, one zero waste dish soap will last up to two months with daily use.
+When kept dry in a dedicated soap dish, one zero-waste dish soap will last up to two months with daily use.

 For cleaning dishes, use a damp natural sponge to create a rich lather.
-You may want to cut off a piece of this particular soap if you have a particularly difficult to clean pot.
+You may want to cut off a piece of this particular soap if you have a particularly difficult-to-clean pot.
 For countertops and other flat surfaces, suds a washcloth or sponge.
-To clean glass water pipes, you can take a small piece of the soap and place it in the pipe.
+To clean glass water pipes, you can take a small piece of soap and place it in the pipe.
 Let it stand in hot water for 10 minutes before draining.
 This product ships from Bellingham, Washington, and usually arrive in about a week.

-These zero waste dish soap blocks are also shaped like hockey pucks and weigh four ounces.
+These zero-waste dish soap blocks are also shaped like hockey pucks and weigh four ounces.
 The ingredients include coconut oil, castor oil, water, sodium hydroxide, and essential oils.
 Additional ingredients consist of saponified oils, glycerin, and natural colorants.

 When you receive your order, you’ll see that even the packaging is zero waste and eco-friendly, as it is recyclable or reusable.
 To get the best use of the bar, place it in a dry dish on the countertop.
-Wet a zero waste dish brush or dish rag to build suds.
-One zero waste dish soap should suffice for use on your dirty dishes for an entire month or longer.
+Wet a zero-waste dish brush or dish rag to build suds.
+One zero-waste dish soap should suffice for use on your dirty dishes for an entire month or longer.

 The merchant has several zero-waste homecare options to offer the customer and make great gifts.
 It’s worth noting that shipping is free for orders of $35 or more.

-Next up in our recommendations of the best zero waste dish soaps is this handmade cube from Blue Poppy.
+Next up in our recommendations of the best zero-waste dish soaps is this handmade cube from Blue Poppy.
 The soap comprises a simple group of ingredients: coconut oil, water, sodium hydroxide, essential oils—such as lavender, lemon, or litsea cubeba—and natural fragrance.

-Unlike some other merchants, Blue Poppy also offers a complete set of zero waste essentials needed to wash the dishes: a cedar soap dish and a brush.
+Unlike some other merchants, Blue Poppy also offers a complete set of zero-waste essentials needed to wash the dishes: a cedar soap dish and a brush.
 The merchant also has a series of collections intended for those who would like to offer them as seasonal gifts.

 They create the blocks in the time-tested traditional manner of cold process soaping.
 The method of making the soap allows the manufacturers to produce a wonderful soap without SCI, detergents, foaming agents, dye, or sulfates.
 The non-toxic dish soap is available with several different aromas: apple sage, citrus, lavender lemon, and fragrance-free.
 It ships from Menomonee Falls, Wisconsin, and arrives in 2-3 weeks free from plastic packaging.

-This popular zero waste dish soap is 100% biodegradable.
+This popular zero-waste dish soap is 100% biodegradable.
 Plant-based, it is free of artificial dyes and fragrances.
 It is non-toxic and free of plastic and palm oil.
 The soap is highly effective at removing grease from dishes without stripping all the natural oils from your hands as you wash.